On the stability of homogeneous Einstein manifolds: Jensen's metrics

 \section{Jensen's metrics}

 Given a simple Lie group $H$ and a semisimple subgroup $K\subset H$, we consider the $\kil_\hg$-orthogonal decomposition $\hg = \ag\oplus\kg$ and the left-invariant metrics on $H$ defined by

 Thus $g_1$ is the Killing metric on $H$.
-On the other hand, it was proved in \cite{Zll} (see also \cite[Theorem 1]{DtrZll}) that for each $t\ne 1$, the metric $g_t$ is naturally reductive with respect to $G=H\times K$ and the reductive decomposition
+On the other hand, it was proved in \cite{Zll} (see also \cite[Theorem 1]{DtrZll}) that for each $t\ne 1$, the metric $g_t$ is naturally reductive with respect to $G=H\times K$ (acting on $H$ by $(h,k)\cdot p:=hpk^{-1}$) and the reductive decomposition

 Indeed, $g_t$ is identified with $g_{Q_t}$, where $Q_t$ is the non-degenerate $\ad{\ggo}$-invariant bilinear symmetric form on $\ggo=(\hg,0) \oplus (0,\kg)$ given by

 since for any $Z\in\kg$, the $Q_t$-orthogonal projection of $(0,Z)$ on $\pg_t$ is $(t-1)(\tfrac{t}{1-t}Z,-Z)$.
 Note that $g_t$ is normal (i.e., $Q_t>0$) if and only if $t<1$.
 If $\kg=\kg_1 \oplus \dots \oplus \kg_r$ is a $\kil_\hg$-orthogonal decomposition in simple ideals of $\kg$, then